irvingpop/honeycomb-opentelemetry-swift/README.md

 The following auto-instrumentation libraries are automatically included:
 * [MetricKit](https://developer.apple.com/documentation/metrickit) data is automatically collected.
+* Some UIKit controls are automatically instrumented as described below.

 ### UIKit Instrumentation

+#### Navigation

 UIKit views will automatically be instrumented, emitting `viewDidAppear` and `viewDidDisappear` events.
 Both have the following attributes:

-- `title` - Title of the view, if provided.
+- `view.title` - Title of the view controller, if provided.
-- `nibName` - The name of the view controller's nib file, if one was specified.
+- `view.nibName` - The name of the view controller's nib file, if one was specified.
-- `animated` - true if the transition to/from this view is animated, false if it isn't.
+- `view.animated` - true if the transition to/from this view is animated, false if it isn't.
-- `className` - name of the swift/objective-c class this view controller has.
+- `view.class` - name of the swift/objective-c class this view
+controller has.

+#### Interaction

+Various touch events are instrumented, such as:
+* `Touch Began` - A touch started
+* `Touch Ended` - A touch ended
+* `click` - A "click".
+This is currently ony instrumented for `UIButton`s.

+These events may have the following attributes.
+In the case of name attributes, we may walk up the view hierarchy to find a valid entry.
+* `view.class`: e.g. `"UIButton"`
+* `view.accessibilityIdentifier`, The `accessibilityIdentifier` property of a `UIView`, e.g. `"accessibleButton"`
+* `view.accessibilityLabel` - The `accessibilityLabel` property of a `UIView`, e.g. `"Accessible Button"`
+* `view.currentTitle` - The `currentTitle` property of a `UIButton`.
+* `view.titleLabel.text` - The `text` of a `UIButton`'s `titleLabel`, e.g. `"Accessible Button"`
+* `view.name`: The "best" available name of the view, given the other identifiers, e.g. `"accessibleButton"`

 ## Manual Instrumentation
 ### SwiftUI View Instrumentation